guillaumekoenig/guillaumekoenig.github.io/src/distributed-systems-consistency.md

 - A **history**, $H$? a sequence of events.
 (In other words, a set of events with a total order: this is *not* Leslie Lamport's happens-before partial ordering of events.)
+The total order captures the real-time ordering of events.
 - An **event**?
 Either an invoke or response from a client/process on an object.
 (Process would be a more ancient term referring to single-threaded execution.)